Baqend/guide/src/jsclient.md

 });
 ```

-The `Promise.then` method will return another promise which will be resolved with the result of the previous listener.
+The `Promise.then` method returns a new promise which will be resolved with the result of the listener.
 The listener itself can also do asynchronous operations and can return another promise which will then be used to resolve the
 outer Promise.
 ```js